for students who need to demonstrate their skills in a different way.

 attempting this CAA option.

-Students may use their math, reading and/or writing scores on the
+Students may use their math, science, reading and/or writing scores on the

 SAT reasoning test, ACT or ACT Plus Writing tests, specified Advanced